 How much does it cost to fire an employee?

-Companies cannot fire employees simply because they want to.
+You cannot fire an employee simply because you want to.
 You need a valid reason to let go of an employee.
-For example, refusal to work, misconduct, unsatisfactory performance, a reorganisation or (partial) company closure.
-Make sure to check your rights and obligations first.
-Expiry periods (in Dutch) apply, so do not wait too long before submitting the request.
+For example, refusal to work, misconduct, unsatisfactory performance, a reorganisation, or (partial) company closure.
+Make sure to check your rights and first.
+Expiry periods (in Dutch) apply, so do not wait too long before submitting the request to dismiss someone.

 Choose a dismissal procedure